jxeer/Aeon/README.md

 Aeon is a project-management website that assists users in implementing David Allen's 'Getting Things Done' personal organization system.

-### MVP/PostMVP
+### MVP

-Make a user account, create, read, update or delete projects with nested lists of tasks and put tasks on Google Calendar.
+Make a user account, create, read, update or delete projects with nested lists of tasks.

+### Post-MVP:

+Put tasks on Google Calendar.

 ### GTD Workflow